Sterrs/leaning/STYLE.md

 - The same thing works for cases.
 - You can clear hypotheses using the `clear` tactic, which can help to reduce clutter.
+- When a tactic creates goals, a semicolon can be used to apply a follow-up tactic to all goals, e.g. `cases ha; assume hab,` might save a use of `assume` for the second goal created by `cases`
+- When a proof boils down to `cases` or `induction`, it's probably worth using | construction to make it a bit more explicit which cases are being covered, and to shorten the proof.